oxyg3nium/oxyg3nium/.autodoc/docs/markdown/wallet/src/main/scala/org/alephium/wallet/api/model/Sign.md

 [View code on GitHub](https://github.com/alephium/alephium/wallet/src/main/scala/org/alephium/wallet/api/model/Sign.scala)

-This file contains two case classes, `Sign` and `SignResult`, which are used in the `org.alephium.wallet.api` package of the Oxyg3nium project.
+This file contains two case classes, `Sign` and `SignResult`, which are used in the `org.oxyg3nium.wallet.api` package of the Oxyg3nium project.

 The `Sign` case class takes a string `data` as input and is used to represent data that needs to be signed.
 The `SignResult` case class takes a `Signature` object as input and is used to represent the result of signing the data.